luftaquila/fsk-energymeter/README.md

 To extract the recorded data from the device, disconnect _drive cable_ from the device and connect _data cable_ instead.
 There is no need to disconnect the _HV cable_ during data extraction.

 Plug the USB side of the _data cable_ to the PC.
-The FSK-EEM USB Mass Storage will appear soon ([max ~20s](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#6-troubleshootings)).
+The FSK-EEM USB Mass Storage will appear soon ([~20s](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#6-troubleshootings)).

 The recorded log files are stored in the drive like a common USB memory stick.
 Copy the log files to your PC.